Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 Create intuitive internal tooling software to power data-driven decisions in a cloud-based data processing platform

-Data processing users benefited from a consistent cloud-based software experience, clear calls-to-action for making data-driven decisions, with greater visibility into how their contributions impacted data quality for external B2B and B2C data customers.
+Enabled a consistent cloud-based software experience, clear calls-to-action for making data-driven decisions, with greater visibility into how their contributions impacted overall data quality for external B2B and B2C data customers.

-B2B/B2C data customers benefited from streamlined operations, higher data accuracy, and real-time data, with API data distribution and ingestion.
+Enabled streamlined operations, higher data accuracy, and real-time data availability, with API data distribution and ingestion.

 SITUATION:

-Research revealed major opportunities for efficiency and systematization, highlighting duplicative manual processes across teams and clear paths to streamline operations and reduce costs at scale.
-At the time, Infogroup’s data processing (ingestion, cleansing, distribution) spanned six siloed teams, lacked end-to-end ownership, and resulted in inconsistent data quality standards, and a time-intensive 6-7 week process.
+Audits revealed opportunities for better efficiency and systematization, with redundant manual processes across teams and clear paths to streamline operations and reduce costs at scale.
+Infogroup’s data processing (ingestion, cleansing, distribution) spanned six siloed teams, lacked end-to-end ownership, and resulted in inconsistent data quality standards and a time-intensive 6-7 week process.

-The legacy data processing environment was built from a patchwork of single-function client tools developed over the years by Omaha engineering teams.
-Each tool required manual, human-in-the-loop intervention at every step, and there was little consistency in user experience, quality controls, fidelity, reporting, or cloud integration.
-Beyond a handful of early Data Axle platform automations, these were the tools the business relied on to remain competitive when I began my Infogroup journey.
+The legacy data processing environment was built from a patchwork of single-function client tools developed over decades by Omaha engineering and product teams, offering little consistency in user experience, quality controls, reporting, and with no cloud integration.
+Outside of a handful of early Data Axle platform automations, these were the tools Infogroup relied on for data processing.

-Example 1 - Omaha data processing software: When new place submissions were reviewed, they were filtered through a cycle of different software used by separate teams.
-First landing in New Place UI, if flagged for potential duplicates, they were routed to Match UI, prompting the user with “Do These Places Match?”
+Example 1 - Match UI, Append UI, Merge UI client-based software: New place submissions were reviewed, and filtered through a cycle of different software used by separate teams.
+Submissions first landed in Match UI, prompting the user with the question “Do These Places Match?”
 If unresolved, the record moved to Append UI or Merge UI for further research, then circled back to New Place UI for final confirmation and database entry.

 😖 This process forced users to